 - No one should be allowed to participate in an activity unless he or she submits the signed waiver.
 A parent or guardian should sign the form if the participant is a minor.
-(Even though the waiver carries the designation "voluntary," signing it is not voluntary if the person wishes to be allowed to participate in the activity.)

 - You should keep the signed waivers on file for at least two years after the date of the activity.
 If the participant is a minor, the waiver must be kept until two years after the minor turns age eighteen.